initia-labs/OPinit/README.md

 #### [Minitia](./specs/minitia.md)

 The L2 app chain implementation provides rollup-specific interfaces for a bridge executor.
 The minitia is a minimized version of the initia app chain, so it does not include staking-related modules such as `staking`, `distribution`, `crisis`, and `evidence`.
-Instead, it has a new module called `rollup`, which provides a permissioned interface for adding and removing validators, as well as executing [bridge messages](./specs/l2_bridge.md) that can be executed by the bridge executor.
+Instead, it has a new module called `opchild`, which provides a permissioned interface for adding and removing validators, as well as executing [bridge messages](./specs/l2_bridge.md) that can be executed by the bridge executor.

 #### BatchSubmitter